srinivassaitangudu/helpers1/docs/work_tools/dev_system/all.create_a_super_repo_with_helpers.how_to_guide.md

 python3 ./helpers_root/helpers/create_links.py --src_dir ./helpers_root/.github --dst_dir ./.github --replace_links --use_relative_paths
 ```

+Note:

+- Only the `gitleaks-rules.toml` file should be replaced with symbolic links
+- The `gitleaks.yml` file should be copied as is because GitHub Actions does not
+  resolve symbolic links when parsing workflows in the `.github/workflows`
+  directory (See #CmampTask11429)

 ## Configure GitHub repo

 **Disclaimer**: the following set-up requires paid GitHub version